Nenotriple/img-txt_viewer/docs/User_Guide.md

     - Input: `Hello,,,World`, Output: `Hello,World`
   - Replace multiple backslashes with a single backslash:
     - Input: `Hello \\(World\)`, Output: `Hello \(World\)`
-  - Remove removes leading and trailing commas from the end of the text:
+  - Remove leading and trailing commas from the end of the text:
     - Input: `,Hello,World,`, Output: `Hello,World`
-  - Remove removes leading and trailing spaces from the end of the text:
+  - Remove leading and trailing spaces from the end of the text:
     - Input: ` Hello World `, Output: `Hello World`
   - Add a space after a comma if it’s not already there:
     - Input: `Hello,World`, Output: `Hello, World`

+- **Usage:**
+  1. **Initiate Cleanup**: Open: `Tools` > `Batch Operations` > select `Cleanup All Text Files...`
+  2. **Confirmation**: A confirmation dialog will appear explaining the cleanup process and showing an example.
+Confirm to proceed.
+  3. **Processing**: The tool will process all text files, applying the cleanup operations listed above.
+  4. **Completion**: A success message will appear once the cleanup is complete.

+- **Tips:**
+  - Enable `Cleaning Text on Save` to automatically clean text files whenever they are saved.
+  - If `Cleaning Text on Save` is enabled, the cleanup tool will not perform any operations.
+  - Regular use of the cleanup tool helps maintain clean and readable text files.

 ---